Estimated reading time: 3 minutes

-If you own a small business, you need to defend your position in the marketplace and maintain your competitive advantage.
-If you do not, other companies might end up taking away your valued customers.
+If you own a small business, you must defend your marketplace position and maintain your competitive advantage.
+If you do not, other companies might take away your valued customers.
 So, what can you do to keep your best customers and ensure your business’s long-term growth?
 This Balboa Capital blog post has tips on how to stay ahead of the competition.

 Know your competition.